Government Shutdowns(Hour 2)

 We

-Anyway, if you'd like to get a $50 gift card from Sugar River Pizza, enter our contest.
+Anyway, if you'd like to get a $50 gift card from a sugar river pizza enter our contest We do it every week.

-Just go to wmdxradio.com.
+Just go to wmdxradio.com

 Click on the banner that says Sugar River Pizza.

-Win your dinner, OK?
+Win your dinner, okay?

 Very good.

-We do weekly and then we throw out all the entries and start all over again on Monday.
+weekly and then we throw out all the entries and start all over again on Monday.

 That's exactly how we do it.

-Thank you, Gordon.
+Thank

 Should I explain that some more?